mariusandra/pigeon-maps/README.md

 Currently implemented:

 - Show tiles
-- Add arbitrary overlays (markers)
+- Arbitrary overlays (markers, etc)
+- Move the map by dragging

 Missing:

-- Move the map
+- Move the map on mobile
-- Zoom in and out
+- Zoom in and out on mobile and with the mouse
 - Map attributions

 ## Demo